-• Collaboration between hemp product producers and other NZ high-end foods and beverage exporters such Alibaba e-commerce site.
+Collaboration between hemp product producers and other NZ high-end foods and beverage exporters such as the Fernmark Food Basket initiative in China.
+On the Alibaba e-commerce site.

 What about Covid 19 and the threat of Global Recession?

 The economic and transportation disruption caused by the Covid pandemic poses both a threat but also an opportunity to the export growth scenario.
 But history teaches us that markets always recover from disasters and the wise investor rides the wave as indicated by the chart of the Australian share market from 1900 to 2020 which includes every disaster of the past 120 years including Covid's predecessor - the 'Spanish Flu' pandemic.